Hymn to Enlil: Composition

 The hymn, noted by Kramer as one of the most important of its type, starts with praise for Enlil in his awe-inspiring dais:

 Enlil's commands are by far the loftiest, his words are holy, his utterances are immutable!
 The fate he decides is everlasting, his glance makes the mountains anxious, his ... reaches into the interior of the mountains.
 All the gods of the earth bow down to father Enlil, who sits comfortably on the holy dais, the lofty engur, to Nunamnir, whose lordship and princeship are most perfect.
-The Annanuki enter before him and obey his instructions faithfully.
+The Anunnaki enter before him and obey his instructions faithfully.

 The hymn develops by relating Enlil founding and creating the origin of the city of Nippur and his organization of the earth.
 In contrast to the myth of Enlil and Ninlil where the city exists before creation, here Enlil is shown to be responsible for its planning and construction, suggesting he surveyed and drew the plans before its creation: